arvigeus/AZ-204/Learning Path/Active Directory.md

 #### Application object

-An Azure Active Directory application is defined by its one and only application object.
-The application object resides in the Azure Active Directory tenant where the application was registered (known as the application's "home" tenant).
+A Microsoft Entra application is defined by its one and only application object.
+The application object resides in the Microsoft Entra tenant where the application was registered (known as the application's "home" tenant).
 An application object is used as a template or blueprint to create one or more service principal objects.
 A service principal is created in every tenant where the application is used.
 Similar to a class in object-oriented programming, the application object has some static properties that are applied to all the created service principals (or application instances).

 The application object describes three aspects of an application: how the service can issue tokens in order to access the application, resources that the application might need to access, and the actions that the application can take.